jeremy-rifkin/cpptrace/README.md

 ```
 error while loading shared libraries: libcpptrace.so: cannot open shared object file: No such file or directory
 ```
-You may have to run `sudo /sbin/ldconfig` so the system finds libcpptrace.so (I had to do this on Ubuntu).
+You may have to run `sudo /sbin/ldconfig` to create any necessary links and update caches so the system can find libcpptrace.so (I had to do this on Ubuntu).
+Only when installing system-wide.
+Usually your package manger does this for you when installing new libraries.

 <details>
     <summary>System-wide install on windows</summary>